GMELab/EX-TERR/README.md

 all available participants if desired.

 In addition to the core genotype information, details on allele information should also be prepared.
+Allele frequency information should be available for outcome variants file in the PLINK format (`.frq`) , with the following column information:

+Additionally, it is good practice to include `ref_allele` files to signify which allele from the genotype is the alternate/effect allele.